After deploying the GCP Sensor, you must connect it to USM Anywhere through registration.

 This opens the Welcome to USM Anywhere Sensor Setup page, which prompts you to provide the information for registering the sensor with your new USM Anywhere instance.

-- Paste the authentication code sent from AT&T Cybersecurity into the field with the Key ( ).
+- Paste the authentication code into the field with the key icon ().

 Click Start Setup to start the process of connecting the USM Anywhere Sensor.

-The provisioning of your USM Anywhere instance upon registration of your initial sensor takes about 20 minutes.
+It takes about 20 minutes to provision your USM Anywhere instance upon registration of your initial sensor.
 When this instance is provisioned and running, you’ll see a welcome message that provides an access link.

 Use this link to open the secured web console for your USM Anywhere instance.
 You and the other USM Anywhere users in your organization can access this console from a web browser on any system with internet connectivity.

-Note: You'll also receive an email from AT&T Cybersecurity that provides the access link to USM Anywhere.
+Note: If this is your first deployment, you'll also receive an email from AT&T Cybersecurity that provides the access link to USM Anywhere.

 To configure login credentials